martinbcd/Pathfinding-Dungeon-Game/README.md

+Implements Djikstras Algorithm(sort of), the algorithm uses a priority queue to explore the most efficient path.
+It stores then returns the path that costs the least health.

 The demons had captured the princess and imprisoned her in the bottom-right corner of a dungeon.
 The dungeon consists of m x n rooms laid out in a 2D grid.
 Our valiant knight was initially positioned in the top-left room and must fight his way through dungeon to rescue the princess.

 The knight has an initial health point represented by a positive integer.
 If at any point his health point drops to 0 or below, he dies immediately.